IGVF-DACC/igvf-metadata-submitter/docs/INSTALL.md

 $ npx clasp create --type sheets --title "IGVF Metadata Submitter v0.3.1" --rootDir ./dist
 ```

-Get the script ID from the output and edit `scriptId` in `.clasp.json`.
+Get the new Google Sheets Add-on script ID from the console output and edit `scriptId` in `.clasp.json`.

 Deploy the script to the created sheet.
 Whenver you make changes to the code, run this to update the code in Google Apps Script.
 ```bash